 Figure 9-92b—SS Allocation subfield format of an EHT variant User Info field

+The Starting Spatial Stream subfield indicates the starting spatial stream and is set to the starting spatial stream minus 1 (see 35.5.2.3.2 (TXVECTOR parameters for EHT TB PPDU response to Trigger frame)) with a maximum value of 7 (see 36.1.1 (Introduction to the EHT PHY)).
+The Starting Spatial Stream subfield values above 7 are reserved for a STA.
+The Starting Spatial Stream subfield is set to 0 if the corresponding RU or MRU is not allocated for MU-MIMO.

+The Number Of Spatial Streams subfield indicates the number of spatial streams, and is set to the number of spatial streams minus 1 with a maximum value of 3 (see 36.1.1 (Introduction to the EHT PHY)).[#15210]

 The UL Target Receive Power subfield indicates the expected receive signal power, measured at the AP’s antenna connector and averaged over the antennas, for the EHT portion of the EHT TB PPDU transmitted on the assigned RU and is defined in Table 9-53 (UL Target Receive Power subfield in Trigger frame).

-If the size of RU or MRU is smaller than or equal to 2996-tone, then PS160 subfield is set to 0 to indicate that RU or MRU allocation applies to the primary 160 MHz channel and set to 1 to indicate that RU or MRU allocation applies to the secondary 160 MHz channel.
+If the size of RU or MRU is smaller than or equal to 2996-tones, then the PS160 subfield is set to 0 to indicate that the RU or MRU allocation applies to the primary 160 MHz channel and set to 1 to indicate that the RU or MRU allocation applies to the secondary 160 MHz channel.
 Otherwise, the PS160 subfield is used to indicate the RU or MRU index along with the RU Allocation subfield.
-The PS160 subfield is set as defined in Table 9- 53a (Encoding of PS160 and RU Allocation subfields in an EHT variant User Info field).
+The PS160 subfield is set as defined in Table 9- 53a (Encoding of PS160 and RU Allocation subfields in an EHT variant User Info field).[#17461]

 The Trigger Dependent User Info subfield is set as defined in 9.3.1.22.4 (HE variant User Info field).
 The RA-RU Information subfield is reserved in the EHT variant User Info field.